ipselon/prime_faces_react_todo_sample/README.md

 </p>

 21. Set `toDoList` instead of `Application` (drop on it), then add `toggleToDoItemDone`, `toDoCalendar`, and again `toDoList` to the flow.
-Connect them all as it is on the picture.
+Connect them all as shown on the picture.

 <p style="text-align: center">
 <img src="/img/pic19.jpg" />